MalphasWats/hawk/articles/adding-battery-power.markdown

 Press *P* and add a +BATT power symbol the the schematic - connect it to *pin 1* of the battery connector.

+Duplicate it and connect it to *pin 1* of the linear regulator too.

 ![Battery net][052]

 Duplicate a *GND* symbol from somewhere and connect it to *pin 2*: